Jesus-Guijarro/southeast-spain-weather-monitor/README.md

    - Executes SQL INSERT/UPDATE statements to store the transformed weather data.

 4. **pipeline.py** _(orchestrator)_
-   - Reads the list of target cities.
+   - Reads the list of target municipalities.
-   - Calls `extract.py`, then `transform.py`, then `load.py` for each city.
+   - Calls `extract.py`, then `transform.py`, then `load.py` for each municipality.

 **Application Architecture**